 I love that this study by Daily Grace Co during Advent is focused on waiting.
-I’m learning so much during my daily conversations with Jesus and hope you are taking advantage of them too.
+I’m learning so much during my daily conversations with Jesus, how to Let God be God, and I hope you are taking advantage of them too.

 Verses for this week:

 point out the road for me to follow.

 Lead me by your truth and teach me,

 for you are the God who saves me.

 All day long I put my hope in you.